 Extra Accessories to Consider

-The most challenging aspect of setting up a kayak roof rack for a truck is drilling holes into your bed.
-The holes are unsightly when the rack is not attached, moisture can seep in and corrode the truck’s body, and there’s always the possibility that you’ll measure wrong and need to drill more holes.
+One of the most challenging parts of installing a kayak roof rack for a truck is drilling holes into the bed.
+This can create unsightly gaps when the rack is not attached, allowing moisture to seep in and corrode the truck’s body.
+Additionally, there is always the chance that you could measure incorrectly and need to drill more holes.
 To avoid this problem, consider using clamps as an alternate solution.

 Reasons to Buy The Y-Autopart Mounting Clamps